vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 - [ ] Switching Weapons while firing the Lightning Gun will cause an undesired Audio loop.
 - [ ] You won't be able to fire projectiles when switching to 3rd Person Camera.
 (Pressing "N") (to be implemented later on)
 - [ ] Portal Gun is still a WIP - for now, only the first created In/Out Portal Projectiles are working.
-- [ ] Projectiles don't pass through Portals, only Characters. (temporary, to be implemented later on)
+- [ ] Projectiles don't pass through Portals, only Characters and other Physic bodies. (temporary, to be implemented later on)

 ## PACK Installation:
 Kosm-PACK is composed of a <strong>.uproject file</strong> that you can open on-the-fly using Unreal Engine.
 A .pdf manual is included for further installation instructions, character selection and blueprint editing.<br>